spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 # Overview

 You start the Palette CLI with a single command, `palette`.
 The CLI accepts various subcommands such as `pde`, `help`, and more.
 The Palette CLI will return a non-zero exit status during error scenarios.
-You can use the CLI flag `-h` and `--help` to learn more about each subcommand.
+You can use the CLI flags `-h` and `--help` to learn more about each subcommand.

-The complete list of subcommands is in the following list.
+The complete list of subcommands is:

 <br />